pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 1-17 **Save**

-Oddish Girl: [Parlyz Heal immediately if Stun Spore hits]
+Oddish Girl:
-- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5)
+- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5, if paralyzed still use Thrash)
 - Bulba: Thrash

 Use 2 Repels at some point after this fight and before the next fight

+> If you were paralyzed, use a Parlyz Heal in the second Repel menu

 Hiker:
 - BB x3